vracli vro authentication set returns "Admin Group Domain or Admin Group is invalid"

 Resolution

-As a workaround you can configure the Authentication with the vsphere.local domain and the default administrator group and then update the database directly with the desired active directory domain and admin group.
-Before proceeding take a snapshot of the orchestrator appliance.
+Configure the authentication with the vsphere.local domain and the default administrator group followed by updating the database directly with the desired active directory domain and admin group.

-1) Configure the Authentication with the vsphere.local domain and the default administrator group.
-Replace <vCenter FQDN> with actual vCenter FQDN
+1. Configure the Authentication with the vsphere.local domain and the default administrator group.
+Replace <vCenter FQDN> with actual vCenter FQDN.

 vracli vro authentication set -p vsphere -hn <vCenter FQDN> -u [email protected] --tenant vsphere.local --admin-group Administrators --admin-group-domain vsphere.local

-2) Launch psql and accept the prompt:
+2. Launch psql and accept the prompt:

 vracli dev psql vco-db